securinets-enit/cat-the-flag2/foren/go-chall/writeup/WALKTHROUGH.md

 3. **Safe exploration**: distinguishing real malicious behavior from decoy features.

 Players will not only retrieve the flag but also gain a strong understanding of **how importing untrusted libraries can compromise systems**, even when the main project appears completely safe.

+---

+## What to do after?

+This challenge could be turned into a threat intel challenge.
+The player can map the techniques and tactics used by the malware to MITRE's tactics and techniques.
+I don't know what APTs used this technique in their attack chain, surely there are plenty, but the player can put on that challenge with further research.